SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 When adding this management endpoint to your application, the [Cloud Foundry security middleware](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/CloudFoundry/CloudFoundrySecurityMiddleware.cs) is added to the request processing pipeline of your application to enforce that, when a request is made of any of the management endpoints, a valid UAA access token is provided as part of that request.
 Additionally, the security middleware uses the token to determine whether the authenticated user has permission to access the management endpoint.

+> NOTE: The Cloud Foundry security middleware requires the vcap:application settings from your Cloud Foundry environment to be present in your application's configuration.
+To include these settings in your configuration, either directly include the [Cloud Foundry Configuration Provider](../steeltoe-configuration/#1-2-usage) or include the Pivotal version of the [Config Server Configuration Provider] (../steeltoe-configuration/#2-2-usage)

 #### 1.2.9.1 Settings

 Typically, you need not do any additional configuration.
 However, the following table describes the additional settings that you could apply to the Cloud Foundry endpoint: